derlocke-ng/kiwi-gen/README.md

 ### SSL Certificate Generation Process
 1. Create a Certificate Authority (CA) or upload an existing one
+2. Download the CA key and certificate if necessary
-2. Enter the domain name for your certificate
+3. Enter the domain name for your certificate
-3. Click "Create Certificate"
+4. Click "Create Certificate"
-4. Download your certificate, private key, and CA certificate
+5. Download your certificate and private key for your domain

 ## 🛠️ Development